 Cold weather is not the perfect time to practice the fastpitch softball games.
 It is the least liked weather of the softball players because of the harm this season produce to the bats.

 Cold weather and fastpitch bats have direct adverse relation that means lower temperature leads to the low performance of the bat as well.
-Not only that but also expect some dents and cracks when using your bat in the cold weather.
+Besides that, expect some dents and cracks when using your bat in the cold weather.

 What is considered as the low temperature for the Fastpitch Bat?

-The fastpitch bat manufacturing industry considers any temperature around or below 60 degrees Fahrenheit to be as low temperature for the bat performance.
-Some manufacturers even ask to refrain the player to use the bat in the temperature is lower than 50 degrees Fahrenheit.
-It is highly advisable to not to use your best bat in these temperatures.
+The fastpitch bat manufacturing industry considers any temperature around or below 60 degrees Fahrenheit to be as low for bat performance.
+Some manufacturers even ask to refrain the player to use the bat if the temperature is lower than 50 degrees Fahrenheit.
+It is highly advised not to use your best bat in these temperatures.

 Which Bats are best to be used in the Cold Weather?

-Aluminum bats are highly not recommended to be used in the cold weather.
-However, aluminum bats are better than composite bats when it comes to resisting the cold temperature.
-But overall, one cannot say that aluminum bats don’t get damaged in the cold weather.
+Aluminum bats are highly not recommended to be used in cold weather.
+However, aluminum bats are better than composite bats when it comes to resisting cold temperatures.
+But overall, one cannot say that aluminum bats don’t get damaged in cold weather.

-On composite bat, the impact of cold dense softballs is greater which will lead to cracks in winters.
+On composite bat, the impact of cold, dense softballs is more significant, leading to cracks in winters.
 On the other hand, the aluminum bat usually faces dents when coming in contact with the cold ball.
-There is also an increased chance of aluminum bat to bend in low temperatures.
-However, the use of both kinds of the bat in the cold weather could harm the bat.
+There is also an increased chance of aluminum bats bending in low temperatures.
+However, the use of both kinds of the bat in cold weather could harm the bat.

-Other than these, the fastpitch bats having thin or single wall are also prone to get damaged earlier than the thick ones.
+Other than these, the fastpitch bats having thin or single walls are also prone to get damaged earlier than the thick ones.

-The case is not very different for the wooden bats.
+The case is not very different from the wooden bats.
 When the temperature is low, wooden bats also get broken or cracked.
-In the cold weather, there’s an increased chance of wood become dryer and brittle.
+In the cold weather, there’s an increased chance of wood becoming dryer and brittle.
 When this happens, wooden bats also don’t perform very well in cold conditions.

 What is actually happening during the Cold Weather?

 The main factor that causes the bat to crack in winters is the ball becoming denser and cold because softballs and baseballs have string and leather as their major construction.
 Cold balls hit farther.
-When the temperature is low the ball jumps off the bat at higher speed.
-As a result bat flex more due to the hardness.
-In winters, there is also a chance of more trampoline effect to be produced.
+When the temperature is low, the ball jumps off the bat at a higher speed.
+As a result, the bat flex more due to the hardness.
+In winters, there is also a chance of more trampoline effects to be produced.

 There is lots of gain in the distance and pop of the bat when the temperature is cold.
 An unaltered bat, a rolled bat, or a shaved bat shouldn’t be used at all in the low temperatures – it is recommended by the manufacturers as well.

-Overall it can be said that it is not a bat that causes the trouble in the cold weather but the softball does the damage.
-For instance, if you go out to play when the temperature is 60° Fahrenheit but the ball is kept someplace overnight where the temperature is as low as 40 degrees Fahrenheit, you might face a problem when playing.
+Overall, it is not a bat that causes trouble in the cold weather, but the softball does the damage.
+For instance, if you go out to play when the temperature is 60° Fahrenheit, but the ball is kept someplace overnight where the temperature is as low as 40 degrees Fahrenheit, you might face a problem when playing.
 The reason is that the current temperature of the ground is ideal, but your ball is causing the main trouble to your bat in this setting.

 How we can use Fastpitch Bats in Cold Weather?

-One way to save your fastpitch bat in the cold weather is to not use it at all.
-Many people offer to use bat warmers, they are beneficial to some extent but when the main trouble is happening due to the ball, then even warming the bat will produce no positive results.
+One way to save your fastpitch bat in the cold weather is not to use it at all.
+Many people offer to use bat warmers; they are beneficial to some extent but when the main trouble is happening due to the ball, even warming the bat will produce no positive results.
 A cold ball can even damage the warm bat.